genematx/DSND_Project_2/README.md

   models/train_classifier.py - a script that loads the data from an SQLite database, creates an NLP-ML pipeline, and trains it with cross-validation.
 The output is a serialized model in the classifier.pkl file.

   app/run.py - the main backend script that handles the generation of the web pages.
 The templates for the pages are stored in the templates\ folder.

+  ETL Pipeline Preparation.ipynb and ML Pipeline Preparation.ipynb - IPython notebooks used to build and test the pipelines (not required to run the main web app).

  ## How to run the app in Udacity Workspace